Key Takeaways

 Oil Analysis Tools

 The condition of a machine’s oil is important to its operational condition.
-Oil analysis tools test the oil’s water, viscosity, and other signs of wear.
+Oil analysis tools test the oil’s water content, viscosity, and other signs of wear.

 These kinds of predictive tools are often used on critical or high-speed pieces of equipment.
 Oil analysis can detect the presence of metals indicating equipment wear.